openebs/website/CONTRIBUTING.md

 Any valid name of the feather icon will work.

-The position of the category object in the ``version-1.1.2/docs``  array will decide the position of the category on the sidebar.
+The position of the category object in the `version-1.1.2/docs` array will decide the position of the category on the sidebar.

 ### Adding  nested levels of sidebars

-For the `next` (unpublished) version of the project related docs, just add the content (`directory`, `_category_.json` and md files etc) as it is in the folder.
+For the `next` (unpublished) version of the project related docs, just add the content (`directory`, `_category_.json` and other files) as it is in the folder.

 For example,
 Let’s say this is what we want to add as nested level in `introduction` category